flyntwp/flynt-docs/tutorial/first-component/using-acf.md

 ## 2.1 Adding ACF Fields
 [Advanced Custom Fields (ACF)](http://advancedcustomfields.com) is a Wordpress plugin to make adding custom meta fields easy and intuitive, with a straight-forward API and seamless integration into the back-end of Wordpress.
 With Flynt, ACF is used to add user-editable fields to components.

-To get started, add a single ACF text field to the PostSlider component.
+To get started, add a single ACF text field to the SliderPosts component.

-Create `Components/PostSlider/fields.json` and add the code below:
+Create `Components/SliderPosts/fields.json` and add the code below:

 ```json
 {